DataDog/hiring-engineers/answers.md

 ### BONUS: Scheduling Downtime
 Nobody wants to receive notifications if they do not have to.
 There will be times when you want to schedule downtime for alerts for maintenance windows, holidays, etc.

 I was able to schedule downtime from 7pm to 9am daily on M-F:
 ![alt text](screenshots/screenshot8.png)

-I also scheduled downtime Sat/Sun?
+I also scheduled downtime Sat/Sun:
 ![alt text](screenshots/screenshot8.png)

 Doing so triggered alerts in my inbox that the downtime was scheduled:
 ![alt text](screenshots/screenshot10.png)

+## Collecting Data APM